Skullheader1/opticache/README-pypi.md

 # opticache

-A Python caching library with pluggable eviction strategies and a optimization tests to demonstrate the impact of data structure choices.
+A Python caching library with pluggable eviction strategies.

 ## Installation